TennisSprinterkb/Filmadelphia/README.md

 **Overview**

 A user would sign up and fill a survey that will determine a movie based on their survey responses.
 A map of Philadelphia is populated with film locations where scenes from the movie were shot, as well as accompanying movie trivia related to the location.
-The objective is to popularize these locations related to the movie and revitalize the city through local tourism by suggesting nearby restaurants, cafes and other venues.
+The objective is to popularize these locations related to the movie and revitalize the city through local tourism.

 ---